Convergence of an actor-critic gradient flow for entropy regularised MDPs in general spaces: Introduction

-Our main contributions are as follows: \begin{itemize} \item We study a common variant of actor–critic where the critic is updated using temporal difference (TD) learning and the policy is updated using mirror descent.
-Similarly to \cite{konda,jordan}, we analyse the coupled updates in the continuous-time limit, resulting in a dynamical system where the critic flow is captured by a \textit{semi}-gradient flow and the actor flow corresponds to an approximate Fisher–Rao gradient flow over the space of probability kernels. \item By combining convex analysis over the space of probability measures with classical Euclidean convex analysis, we develop a Lyapunov-based stability framework that captures the interplay between entropy regularisation and timescale separation, and establish stability of the resulting dynamics. \item We prove convergence of the actor–critic dynamics for entropy-regularized MDPs with infinite action spaces. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We study a common variant of actor-critic where the critic is updated using temporal difference (TD) learning and the policy is updated using mirror descent.
+Similarly to \cite{konda,jordan}, we analyse the coupled updates in the continuous-time limit, resulting in a dynamical system where the critic flow is captured by a \textit{semi}-gradient flow and the actor flow corresponds to an approximate Fisher--Rao gradient flow over the space of probability kernels. \item By combining convex analysis over the space of probability measures with classical Euclidean convex analysis, we develop a Lyapunov-based stability framework that captures the interplay between entropy regularisation and timescale separation, and establish stability of the resulting dynamics. \item We prove convergence of the actor-critic dynamics for entropy-regularised MDPs with infinite action spaces. \end{itemize}